renato0307/learning-go/lib-add-first-utility-function.md

-# Adding the first utility function
+# Adding the first utility function to the Library

 As described in the
 [What are we going to build?](intro-what-are-we-going-to-build.md) section,